FairportRobotics/potential-octo-eureka/README.md

 # Potential Octo Eureka(POE)
 The official library for Team 578 R3 - Red Raider Robotics

+# Including in FRC Project
+To include this library in a Java FRC Robot project.

 # Building

-The build artifacts can be built using `./gradlew publish`
+The project can be build and published to the local Maven repository using `./gradlew publishToMavenLocal`

-They will be located in `lib/build/repos`